mickg77/codingChallenge_2i/README.md

 NB
 My first attempt at this is not working fully -
 I have not adhered the code to use one code first.
 Possible solution are to send values into another array or use a hashmap.

+Update

+Code updated to move used values into an ArrayList.
+This list can then be checked to see if the pairing has already been used.